coltorapps/builder/apps/docs/src/app/docs/schema/page.md

 Subsequently, this schema can be retrieved from the server and "interpreted" on the client side, enabling users to fill and submit the form.

+{% callout title="You should know!" %}
+Schema transformations will be applied when utilizing the `validateSchema` method, as indicated in [the builder documentation](/docs/builders#transforming-schemas).
+{% /callout %}

 ## Integrity validation

 To validate a schema synchronously, you can use the `validateSchemaIntegrity` method.
 This method performs the same validation as the `validateSchema` method but does not validate attribute values.
 It can be beneficial in specific scenarios.